getgrav/grav-learn/pages/17/15.hints-tips/chapter.md

 title: Hints and Tips
 taxonomy:
     category: docs
+description: Discover hints and tips from Grav users.
 ---

-### Chapter 15

-# Hints and Tips

-Discover hints and tips from Grav users.